shopware/docs/products/editions/enterprise-edition/search/boosting.md

 ## Explicit Boosting

 Like the [Field Boosting](#field-boosting) the Explicit Boosting can be configured in the Administration.
 With this boosting you have more possibilities.
-The `BoostingQueryBuilder` makes from all queries one big Should Query.
+The `BoostingQueryBuilder` makes from all queries one big Should Query, which contains a [Constant Score Query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-constant-score-query.html).